Back to Insights

 "You cannot recover margin you do not know you are losing."

-Most independent practices treat payer contracts the way most people treat their cable bill.
-They signed up, it seemed reasonable at the time, and they have not looked at it since.
+Most independent practices treat payer contracts like most people treat their cable bill.
+They signed up, it seemed reasonable at the time, and they haven't looked at it since.
 Meanwhile, the payer has adjusted rates, added new fee schedules, and changed reimbursement methodologies.

-This is not malice on the payer's part.
-It is business.
-Payers are not going to call you and say, "Hey, your rates are below market.
+This isn't malice on the payer's part.
+It's business.
+Payers aren't going to call you and say, "Hey, your rates are below market.
 Want us to fix that?"
-That is your job.
-And if you are not doing it, you are subsidizing their margin with yours.
+That's your job.
+And if you're not doing it, you're subsidizing their margin with yours.

-The problem is compounded by the fact that most practice leaders came up through clinical training, not contract negotiation.
+The problem gets worse because most practice leaders came up through clinical training, not contract negotiation.
 Reading a fee schedule feels like reading a foreign language.
 So the contract sits in a drawer, the auto-renewal kicks in, and another year of below-market reimbursement goes by.

-Here is the uncomfortable truth: the practices that negotiate get paid more.
-Not because they are bigger or better.
+Here's the uncomfortable truth: the practices that negotiate get paid more.
+Not because they're bigger or better.
 Because they asked.

 A surgical subspecialty practice with 8 providers had contracts with 5 commercial payers.
-They had not renegotiated any of them in over 3 years.
+They hadn't renegotiated any of them in over 3 years.
 The practice administrator assumed the rates were "industry standard" because the payers had told them so during the original negotiation.

 An operational review started with a simple exercise: pull the top 15 CPT codes by volume, look up the current Medicare rate for each, and then compare what each payer was actually reimbursing.
-The results were laid out in a single table.
+The results fit on a single table.

 Three of the five payers were reimbursing below 100% of Medicare on at least half of the top codes.
 One payer, representing 22% of the practice's revenue, was paying 91% of Medicare on their highest-volume procedure.